Pesticide: Biological

-Monetary
+Economics

-In one study, it was estimated that for every dollar ($1) that is spent on pesticides for crops can yield up to four dollars ($4) in crops saved.
-This means based that, on the amount of money spent per year on pesticides, $10 billion, there is an additional $40 billion savings in crop that would be lost due to damage by insects and weeds.
+In 2018 world pesticide sales were estimated to be $65 billion, of which 88% was used for agriculture.
+Generic accounted for 85% of sales in 2018.
+In one study, it was estimated that for every dollar ($1) that is spent on pesticides for crops results in up to four dollars ($4) in crops which would otherwise be lost to insects, fungi and weeds.
 In general, farmers benefit from having an increase in crop yield and from being able to grow a variety of crops throughout the year.
 Consumers of agricultural products also benefit from being able to afford the vast quantities of produce available year-round.

-Post- WWII conditions caused the pesticide industry to flourish for several reasons including the growing middle class and the invention of cheap tractor-drawn spraying equipment.
-By the 1980s the demand for pesticides had dropped due to farmers struggling financially and the market for chemicals becoming oversaturated.
-There were also new costs for producing pesticides due to the strict EPA laws surrounding the chemicals.
-The modern pesticide market is seven billion dollars and is growing 4% per year due to the invention of the lawn and the stigma surrounding the untamed yard.

-Costs
+Disadvantages

-On the cost side of pesticide use there can be costs to the environment, costs to human health, as well as costs of the development and research of new pesticides.
+On the cost side of pesticide use there can be costs to the environment and costs to human health.
+Pesticides safety education and pesticide applicator regulation are designed to protect the public from pesticide misuse, but do not eliminate all misuse.
+Reducing the use of pesticides and choosing less toxic pesticides may reduce risks placed on society and the environment from pesticide use.

 Health effects

+Most health concerns related to pesticides stem from direct use, whether in occupational or non-occupational settings.
+In contrast, health risks from pesticide residues in fruits and vegetables are considered minimal.

-Pesticides may cause acute and delayed health effects in people who are exposed.
-Pesticide exposure can cause a variety of adverse health effects, ranging from simple irritation of the skin and eyes to more severe effects such as affecting the nervous system, hearing, mimicking hormones causing reproductive problems, and also causing cancer.
+Occupational use of pesticides may affect health negatively. mimicking hormones causing reproductive problems, and also causing cancer.
 A 2007 systematic review found that "most studies on non-Hodgkin lymphoma and leukemia showed positive associations with pesticide exposure" and thus concluded that cosmetic use of pesticides should be decreased.
 There is substantial evidence of associations between organophosphate insecticide exposures and neurobehavioral alterations.
 Limited evidence also exists for other negative outcomes from pesticide exposure including neurological, birth defects, and fetal death.